Stagyrite/dust/README.md

 | warrior-bard Ossian had ordered you to  |
 | crawl down to level 99.
 He believes     |
 | that your success can help              |
-\ the Fighters Guild. -- Thè Speaking Cow /
+\ the Fighters Guild. -- The Speaking Cow /
  -----------------------------------------
         \   ^__^
          \  (..)\_______